How to Write Giveaway Rules: 7 Steps to Stay Legal and Avoid Disputes

 Simplify Your Giveaways with RafflePress

-- Winner selection: Use the built-in random winner picker to fairly choose winners.
+- Winner selection: Use the built-in random winner picker to choose winners fairly, with full documentation of the selection.

-- Review and finalize: Preview your giveaway before it goes live to catch any issues.
+- Review and finalize: Preview your giveaway before it goes live to catch any issues before launch.

 “I’m a huge proponent of using email lists and try to make sure all my clients use them.
 RafflePress is a fun and easy way to build or add to your list.
 With just one contest, I added to one client’s list by over 50%.”